Upcoming Professional Developments:

 TK and TK/K Lesson Design:Young children learn through integrated experiences.
 Each child is unique and comes with different areas of strengths and needs.
 TK instruction designs lessons that are integrated and allow children to build on existing knowledge to continue in his or her development.
 TKCalifornia.org has sample lesson templates that demonstrate how to create integrated lessons that address multiple domains/content standards and allow children to build on existing skills (whether 48 month, 60 month, or Kinder expectations.)

-CELDT: Students with a home language other than English must complete the initial CELDT by Sept.
-14.
+ELPAC: Students with a home language other than English must complete the initial ELPAC by Sept.
+12 or two weeks from when they enter school.
+The ELPAC is administered again in the Spring to monitor growth development.

-DRDP-2015 (ETK): ETK must administer the DRDP.
-Teachers have the option to the administer the DRDP-2015 paper/pencil or the DRDP-2015 Tech.
+- DRDP-2015 Tech: ETK must administer the DRDP-Tech.
 DRDP-2015 online tutorial.
 Additional resources can be found at desiredresults.us.

 Kindergarten Continuance Form